perfana/jfr-exporter/README.md

 # JfrExporter

 Send JFR events to time series databases.

 Makes use of [JFR Event Streaming](https://openjdk.org/jeps/349) as found in hotspot based JDK 14+.

+Now in "beta", feedback welcome!
+The events and stack traces need accuracy checks.
+More events can be added.
+Only InfluxDB time series database is supported at the moment.

 The metrics can be used in a Grafana dashboard.